kunukn/vue-2-datepicker/README.md

 ## About

 A datepicker Vue component.
-Compatible with Vue 2.x The source code is based on https://github.com/charliekassel/vuejs-datepicker#readme
+Compatible with Vue 2.x

-It has been modified to use Vite and Vitest and the goal is to support Vue 2.6+ with pretty default styling.
 Vue 3 is out of scope in this repo.
+I needed a 2.6+ version and this repo is based on https://github.com/charliekassel/vuejs-datepicker#readme

+This repo has been modified to use Vite and Vitest and the goal is to support Vue 2.6+ with pretty default styling.

+See the [strategy](#strategy-for-this-project) for more info about what will likely happen with this repo.

 ## Table of contents